James Henry Gardiner: Football career

 His approach to the game earned him the nickname Tiger, which stuck with him through later life and characterised his attitude to how he dealt with sport and public life.

 Personal life

-Gardiner was married twice, and was blessed with having six sons and five daughters.
+Gardiner was married twice, and had six sons and five daughters.
 His family lived in the former North Melbourne sub-division of East Hotham.
 Gardiner also had a huge commitment to public life and the community, serving as a local councillor of the City of North Melbourne from 1892 to 1899 and again from 1902 to 1905. in 1894 he was elected Mayor of the City.
 As city father he helped establish many of the landmarks around North Melbourne in his roles with the Public Works, Markets and Parks Committee.

 Gardiner continued to serve the North Melbourne community as representative of the Hopetoun Ward after 1905, when the City of North Melbourne was merged with the City of Melbourne.